Friends of Scouting

 With your support, the Daniel Webster Council brings the nation’s highest quality Scouting programs to youth throughout New Hampshire.
+Friends of Scouting is the giving campaign to support the annual operating budget of the Daniel Webster Council.

 Federal Tax ID number – 02-0222115